gnahraf/graphiti/README.md

 # Implementation

-This uses fixed width binary tables.
+This uses 4 fixed width binary tables.
+An address table links nodes (node-type, node-id) to 2 row ranges in the edge [type] table, one range for outbound, another for inbound.
+Each row in the edge [type] table in turn has an entry (row number + count) specifying a range of rows in the node type table; each row in the node type table specifies a range of entries in the node id table, and node id table is just a list of 3 byte (unsigned) integral values.
+(Why 3 bytes?
+Because without adding some indirection magic, we're still to limited 2^31 (max byte array length) / 4 (sizeof int) = 2^29; that is, a 4th byte only expands the *usable* address space by a factor of 32.)
+Rows in the address table are sorted by (node-type, node-id); rows in the other tables are sorted within the referenced ranges.

+Objects and values are loaded lazily.
+So while the library returns random access collection views of its contents (e.g. java.util.List), there's little memory overhead in obtaining a reference to such a view.
+And because these lists are sorted (and can be binary searched), there's often little reason to traverse them an element at a time.

 The primary objective was efficient read-only access.
 There's support for writing (merging graphs), but nothing for delete.
 The reason why there's merge-support is that the procedure for *building* graphs (cf https://github.com/gnahraf/graphiti/blob/master/src/main/java/com/gnahraf/graphiti/db/GraphBuilder.java ) itself is not memory effecient; the output graph *is*.
 So in order to construct a big graph, you construct smaller ones and then merge them.

-Objects and values are loaded lazily.
-So while the library returns random access collection views of its contents (e.g. java.util.List), there's little memory overhead in obtaining a reference to such a view.
-And because these lists are sorted (and can be binary searched), there's often little reason to traverse them an element at a time.

 ### Example memory footprint